• Skip to main content

 I hear words to never believe but feel hands that hold me strong.

 I am from afternoon drives and stopping at the train tracks to hear the whistle blow and the dog bark.
-The train drew close and passed as daddy followed the sound.
+The train drew close and passed as Daddy followed the sound.
 But there was no train.
 Was it a ghost?
 No, it was just a song queued at the right moment.
 He always told the best stories.

 I am from playing house and church and cops and robbers with the cousins.
 I was always the mommy and the preacher and all my dolls and animals were saved.
 She was always the cop with a keen sense of justice.
 Funny how destiny plays out from youth.